mathewar/dailycheckin/README.md

 ### Customization Options
 - **Adjust email filtering**: Modify the Gmail search query in the code
-- **Change summary style**: Edit the GPT-4 prompt to match your preferences
+- **Change summary style**: Edit the Gemini prompt to match your preferences
 - **Voice selection**: Try different ElevenLabs voices by changing the `VOICE_ID`
 - **Email limits**: Adjust `maxThreads` to process more or fewer emails